All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: Abstract

 \section{Abstract}

-We report APW+$lo$ (augmented plane wave plus local orbital) density functional theory (DFT) calculations of molecule systems using the domain specific SIRIUS multi-functional DFT package.
-Compared to other packages the additional APW and FLAPW task and data parallelism and the additional eigensystem solver provided by the SIRIUS package can be exploited for performance gains in in the ground state Kohn-Sham calculation.
-This is in contrast with the use of SIRIUS as a library backend to some other APW+$lo$ or FLAPW (full-potential linearized AWP) code.
+We report APW+$lo$ (augmented plane wave plus local orbital) density functional theory (DFT) calculations of large molecular systems using the domain specific SIRIUS multi-functional DFT package.
+The APW and FLAPW (full potential linearized APW) task and data parallelism options and advanced eigen-system solver provided by SIRIUS can be exploited for performance gains in ground state Kohn-Sham calculations on large systems.
+This approach is distinct from our prior use of SIRIUS as a library backend to another APW+$lo$ or FLAPW code.
 We benchmark the code and demonstrate performance on several magnetic molecule and metal organic framework systems.
-We show that the SIRIUS package in itself is capable of handling systems as large as a few hundreds of atoms in the unit cell without losing the accuracy needed for magnetic systems.
+We show that the SIRIUS package in itself is capable of handling systems as large as a several hundred atoms in the unit cell without having to make technical choices that result in loss of accuracy with respect to that needed for study of magnetic systems.